Hypergraph Isomorphism for Groups with Restricted Composition Factors: Introduction

 \begin{theorem} The Hypergraph Isomorphism Problem for $\mgamma_d$-groups can be solved in time $(n+m)^{\CO((\log d)^{c})}$ for some absolute constant $c$ where $n$ denotes the number of vertices and $m$ the number of edges of the input hypergraphs. \end{theorem}

-An immediate consequence of this result is the fastest algorithm for testing isomorphism of hypergraphs in general (assuming the number of hyperedges is moderately exponentially bounded in the number of vertices, i.e., $m = 2^{\CO(n^{1 - \varepsilon})}$ for some $\varepsilon > 0$).
+Since every permutation group acting on $n$ vertices is contained in the class $\mgamma_n$, an immediate consequence of this result is the fastest algorithm for testing isomorphism of hypergraphs in general (assuming the number of hyperedges is moderately exponentially bounded in the number of vertices, i.e., $m = 2^{\CO(n^{1 - \varepsilon})}$ for some $\varepsilon > 0$).

 \begin{corollary} The Hypergraph Isomorphism Problem can be solved in time $(n+m)^{\CO((\log n)^{c})}$ for some absolute constant $c$ where $n$ denotes the number of vertices and $m$ the number of edges of the input hypergraphs. \end{corollary}